dansmyers/IntroToCS-Fall-2019/Examples/9-Object_and_Classes/Class_Practice_Problems.md

 - `int year`
 - `int volume`

-Write a constructor that initializes all four values and `get` methods for all four values.
+Write a constructor that initializes all five values and `get` methods for all five values.
 Write a `set` method for the `volume` attribute that allows the user to set the volume to an `int` between 0 and 11, including both.

 Give your class a `toString` method that prints a `String` representation of the object's data.